RoShioLeo/After-the-Drizzle-Document/blocks-items/gauze.md

 ## How to use

-Craft 3 Gauze items with a piece of armor will give it heat protection property.
+Craft 3 Gauze items with a piece of armor, and it will provide the player wearing it Heat Resistance.

 Every 2 pieces of armor with Gauze provide 1 point of Heat-resistant.